Cynid-22/TOTP-Authenticator/README.md

 To completely remove TOTP Authenticator from your system:

-1. Delete the `TOTP-Authenticator.exe` file.
+1. Delete the `TOTP-Authenticator` folder containing the executable and support files.
 2. **(Optional)** To permanently delete your encrypted account data, navigate to `%LOCALAPPDATA%\TOTP-Authenticator` and delete the `DO_NOT_DELETE_accounts.json` file.
    - **Note**: This file contains your encrypted 2FA secrets.
 Only delete it if you no longer need access to these accounts or have backed them up elsewhere.